holidaycheck/easy-akka-http/rich-akka-client/README.md

   implicit val mat: ActorMaterializer = ActorMaterializer()

   case class Result(id: String, name: String)

-  val client = RichClient(
+  // identifier will be used for log messages and as a label for the prometheus metric val client = RichClient(
     identifier = "myendpoint",
-    withMetrics = true,
+    // If withMetrics is true a histogram with the name http_client_request_duration_seconds
+    // will be recorded.
+It has the label "target" which will be filled with the identifier. withMetrics = true,
     circuitBreakerConfig = Some(CircuitBreakerConfig(5, 1.second, 30.seconds))
   )